How to Practice PTE Reading Section

 Try to identify the logical approach while practicing every single question of this module.
 This will help you to attain the kind of reasoning skills, the test taker is expected to possess, and will certainly help you to understand the exam pattern plus relative time management strategies that are required to be applied for earning the desired score in this critical yet crucial section of PTE.

 The whole section of PTE reading comprises of 4 major question types.

-- Multiple choice, choose single answer: This is the first question type of PTE reading test.
-You may expect around 2 to 3 these kind of questions in real PTE test.
-Prompt length of paragraphs in these questions are estimated to be around 110 words.
+This is the first question type of PTE reading test.
+You may expect around 2 to 3 these kinds of questions in real PTE test.
+Prompt length of paragraphs in these questions is estimated to be around 110 words.

-- Reorder Paragraphs: This is one of the most critical and time-consuming portion of reading module and aims at concurrently evaluating the core reading skills while testing corresponding reasoning and grammar proficiency of PTE exam takers.
+This is one of the most critical and time-consuming portions of reading module and aims at concurrently evaluating the core reading skills while testing corresponding reasoning and grammar proficiency of PTE exam takers.
 To get important tips on solving re- order paragraphs, click on https://aspiresquare.com/coaching/pte/

-- Fill in the blanks: Fill in the blanks form a substantial part of reading section in PTE.
-Although, one need to build a decent vocabulary for giving a fair shot in this segment, better understanding of grammar, collocations and context-based approach certainly helps in creating a win- win situation.
+Fill in the blanks form a substantial part of reading section in PTE.
+Although one needs to build a decent vocabulary for giving a fair shot in this segment, better understanding of grammar, collocations and context-based approach certainly helps in creating a win- win situation.
 For getting detailed tips on solving FIBs, click on https://aspiresquare.com/coaching/pte/

 As an Australia Immigration Specialist in Gujarat, Aspire Square would like to figure out your profile for the suitable option.
 Kindly contact us to get your free and accurate eligibility assessment.
 Email – [email protected] | M – +91 88 66 88 07 07.